cllckn/information-and-communication-technologies/module7/README.md

     <p id="output">Output</p>

     <script>
+      // It ensures the jQuery statements run after the HTML document (DOM) is fully loaded and ready.
+      // jQuery shortcut for $(document).ready()
       $(function () {
         // Attach a click event listener to the button with id="get-name":
         $("#get-name").on("click", function () {